prettier/prettier/docs/cli.md

 Running Prettier without `--cache` will delete the cache.

-Also, since the cache file is stored in `./node_modules/.cache/prettier/.prettier-cache`, so you can use `rm -f . /node_modules/.cache/prettier/.prettier-cache` to remove them manually.
+Also, since the cache file is stored in `./node_modules/.cache/prettier/.prettier-cache`, so you can use `rm ./node_modules/.cache/prettier/.prettier-cache` to remove it manually.

 :::caution